Facts & Trivia - Clarendon County, South Carolina

 Accommodations: There are over 20 motels in the county with over 1,800 rooms.
 Lodging and camping is available along Interstate 95 and on Lake Marion.
 I-95 is adjacent to Historic US 301 which offers a comfortable view of Southern Living.

-Many retirees choose to live on or near the lake and others preferring the ease of small-town or golf course living.
-Festivals: The Clarendon County Striped Bass Festival is held annually during the month of April.
-This week-end festival features golf tournament, arts show, parade, live music, beauty pageant and much more in downtown Manning.
+Many retirees choose to live on or near the lake and others prefer the ease of small town or golf course living.
+Festivals: The Clarendon County Striped Bass Festival and Turbeville’s Puddin Swamp Festival are held annually during the month of April.
+The week-end festivals feature golf and fishing tournaments, arts show, parades, live music, and much more in downtown Manning and Turbeville.

-Francis Marion Symposium in October, Manning at Central Carolina Technical College
+Francis Marion Symposium in October, at Central Carolina Technical College, Manning, SC

 Siege of Fort Watson